-When I paint, I relive a lifetime spent on the coast, amazed by the beauty of this earth and ocean.
-As I paint, I feel the sun break out of the clouds and quickly sear my back, the salt caking my skin.
+When I paint, I immerse into a lifetime spent on seacoasts, amazed by the beauty of this earth and ocean.
+I feel the sun break out of the clouds, searing my back, the salt caking my skin.
 I hear the waves pound the reef, the wind crackling palms as I rest in their shade, looking out to the surf, taking it all in.
 I feel the northwest wind kick in after a nor'easter has dumped a foot of snow.
-The in-the-moment wonder of painting immerses me into these places and moments, allowing me to channel to the viewers of my art these rapidly changing ocean and landscapes.
+The in-the-moment wonder of painting immerses me into these places and moments, channeling to the viewers of my art these rapidly changing ocean and landscapes.

 My art signifies the beauty of this earth and our oceans, and if we choose, the awe of living differently.
 My paintings are windows into places that truly exist, now, and can remain so forever if we collectively desire.
 I have searched out these places, surfing alone, watched only by the indigenous stewards who know how special their home is.
 These places do exist and my art signifies the hope that they will forever remain.